daniel-fv/daniel-fv.github.io/_posts/2020-11-23-microsoft-365-migration.md

 ## Synchronize users and groups with Azure AD Connect
 You can also use Azure AD Connect to synchronize accounts to Azure AD and then decommission your on-premises environment.

+In this scenario we need to evaluate which identities we will replicate doing an audit of all the objects present on the on-premises Active Directory and determine if every on-premises identity needs to be present in the Azure Active Directory.

+We also could take a phased approach and migrate small groups of users to Microsoft 365 rather than every user at once.